субота, 31. март 2012.

 iz ove nezgode koje vas naglo snađe

-pa da prestanete mučiti sebe uspomenama
+pa da prestanete mučiti sebe

 na dane slađe.«